Disclosure: This article may contain affiliate/compensated links at no extra cost to you, for more information you can read my disclaimer

 Search alerts directly to your phone are game-changers when there are more sitters than listings, especially for popular destinations.

 Safety is a huge concern for new sitters and homeowners.
-Naturally, we all worry about putting our trust in people we don’t know, but Trusted House Sitters have created a safe and secure platform for both sides.
+Naturally, we all worry about putting our trust in people we don’t know, but Trusted House Sitters has created a safe and secure platform for both sides.

 On THS, sitters have the choice between a basic or standard level of verification.